ylxdre/OCR-P9-Django/README.md

 ### Installation

+1. Clone this repo and go in the project's directory

-1. Create the virtual environment
+2. Create the virtual environment
 ```
 python3.11 -m venv env
 source env/bin/activate
 ```
-2. clone this repo

 3. install environment
 ```